Student Appeal of Terminated Scholarship or Aid

 Please note misrepresenting or furnishing false information to the University is a direct violation of the Student Code of Conduct.

-*Appeals relating to illness or injury of the Student should be reported to the Office of Student Disability Services for initial review and approval.
+*Appeals relating to illness or injury of the Student should be reported to the Center for Educational Accessibility & Disability Resources for initial review and approval.
 The Scholarship Appeals Committee is unable to accept medical documentation.

 - The scheduled Committee meetings will take place at least once per Fall and Spring